Andrew-S-Rosen/cbe504/src/main.typ

 which will lead to a new concept known as the reaction affinity.
 We will start by finding an expression for the rate constants, after which we will revisit the concentration terms.

-From the (non-idealized) Eyring equation, we know that
+From the Eyring equation, we know that
 $ k_(i)^+ &= (k_"B" T)/h (C^std)^(-1) exp(-(G^std^ddagger - G_ce("A")^std - G_"B"^std)/ (R T)) (gamma_ce("A") gamma_"B")/gamma^ddagger\
 k_(i)^- &= (k_"B" T)/h exp(-(G^std^ddagger - G_"P"^std)/ (R T)) (gamma_"P")/gamma^ddagger. $